HDSB-GWS/ICS2-Notes/Processing Notes/01. Functions/functions.md

 By now you've used the Processing editor to write your first line of code.
 Congratulations!
 Now let's take a closer look at exactly what's happening.

 In Processing (and most other languages), one of the tools you'll use most often is the ability to **call a function**.
+See the video note [here](https://drive.google.com/file/d/1Stt1eLeqTUPKRf3_xkS3fOyPfLMvnGdY/view)

 # What's a function?